madmiraal/godot-docs/classes/class_renderingserver.rst

 :ref:`CanvasItemTextureFilter<enum_RenderingServer_CanvasItemTextureFilter>` **CANVAS_ITEM_TEXTURE_FILTER_NEAREST_WITH_MIPMAPS** = ``3``

-The texture filter reads from the nearest pixel in the nearest mipmap.
-The fastest way to read from textures with mipmaps.
+The texture filter reads from the nearest pixel and blends between the nearest 2 mipmaps (or uses the nearest mipmap if :ref:`ProjectSettings.rendering/textures/default_filters/use_nearest_mipmap_filter<class_ProjectSettings_property_rendering/textures/default_filters/use_nearest_mipmap_filter>` is ``true``).
+This makes the texture look pixelated from up close, and smooth from a distance.

+Use this for non-pixel art textures that may be viewed at a low scale (e.g. due to :ref:`Camera2D<class_Camera2D>` zoom or sprite scaling), as mipmaps are important to smooth out pixels that are smaller than on-screen pixels.

 .. _class_RenderingServer_constant_CANVAS_ITEM_TEXTURE_FILTER_LINEAR_WITH_MIPMAPS: